US STOCKS-Tech stocks extend S&P 500's rally to seventh straight session | Business

 US STOCKS-Tech stocks extend S&P 500's rally to seventh straight session

-The S&P 500 rose on Friday, extending a six-day rally led by technology stocks as the prospect of super-low interest rates for a prolonged period and bets on a medical solution to the COVID-19 pandemic spurred risk appetite.
-The tech sector's 0.7% rise provided the biggest boost to the benchmark index.
-Energy stocks advanced 0.6% as hurricane Laura passed the heart of the U.S. oil industry in Louisiana and Texas without causing any widespread damage to refineries.
+The S&P 500 rallied for the seventh straight session on Friday, powered by tech stocks, prospects of super-low interest rates for a prolonged period and hopes of a medical solution to the COVID-19 pandemic.
+The tech sector's 0.6% rise provided the biggest boost to the benchmark index.
+Energy stocks advanced 0.8% as Hurricane Laura passed the heart of the U.S. oil industry in Louisiana and Texas without causing any widespread damage to refineries.

+"Technology has kind of become the recession play.
+With everybody piling in into it, the momentum is certainly on technology's side," said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.
+"Equity markets are in kind of a risk on trade.
+It's a recognition that the Fed is probably not going to be touching interest rates for quite some time."

-United Airlines rose 1.9% as it prepared for the biggest pilot furloughs of its history, a day after announcing the need to cut 21% jobs this year.
-Coca-Cola Co gained 0.8% as it announced plans to nearly halve its operating units and offer voluntary separation to 4,000 workers.
+United Airlines rose 2.1% as it prepared for the biggest pilot furloughs of its history, a day after announcing the need to cut 21% jobs this year.
+Coca-Cola Co gained 1.4% as announced plans to nearly halve its operating units and offer voluntary separation to 4,000 workers.

 ALSO READ